KeithPallo/nw_nlp_project_1/README.md

 # Methodology overview

-For an overview of our methodologies please view they methods.pdf file.
+For an overview of our methodologies please view the overview.pptx or overview.pdf file.

 # Packages
 The following packages are required to run the code